Top Small Business Grants in California 2025

 • Typical application requirements include a detailed business plan, financial statements, tax returns, proof of ownership, and a project proposal outlining how the grant funds will be used.

-• In addition to grants, small business owners in California can get funding through small business loans, crowdfunding, peer-to-peer lending, and more.
+• In addition to California grants for small business, funding is available through small business loans, crowdfunding, peer-to-peer lending, and more.

 California Small Business Grants